Established in 1858, New Hanover Prep. is the sixth oldest independent school in South Africa.

 1875 – Compulsory education was introduced for members of the congregation.
 This was a first for the New Hanover community who introduced this form of compulsory education 33 years before the rest of KZN.

-In 1979 a farm and piggery were acquired to help finance the school.
-This outstanding piggery is still financing the school today, and has been an invaluable asset to the school.
-Sugar cane has also been planted on the farm to help keep costs down.
+1979 – A farm and piggery were acquired to help finance the school.
+This outstanding piggery and sugar cane farm is still financing the school today, and has been an invaluable asset to the school.